Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Setup

-To enable comprehensive empirical evaluation in realistic settings, we adapt existing English datasets to align with our demographic-targeted social bias taxonomy.
+To enable comprehensive evaluation in realistic settings, we incorporate existing English datasets for our study.
 We surveyed widely used NLP datasets~\cite{gallegos-survey}, prioritizing diversity across demographic axes and harm types.
-Unlike prior benchmarks~\cite{wang2024ceb}, which often rely on fully GPT-generated categories (e.g., toxic text), we minimize synthetic data to reduce evaluation artifacts~\cite{koo2024benchmarking,maheshwari2024efficacy}.\footnote{The only exception is ToxiGen, although it has human-annotated GPT text, unlike~\cite{wang2024ceb}.} Based on this review, we curated samples from \textbf{twelve} distinct datasets (Table~\ref{tab:data-tax-details}).
+Unlike prior benchmarks~\cite{wang2024ceb}, which often rely on fully GPT-generated categories (e.g., toxic text), we minimize synthetic data to reduce evaluation artifacts~\cite{koo2024benchmarking,maheshwari2024efficacy}.\footnote{The only exception is ToxiGen, although it has human-annotated GPT text, unlike~\cite{wang2024ceb}.} Importantly, we considered datasets that \textit{specifically provide annotations of the target demographics harmed} for each text, avoiding the need for further human annotations.
+Based on this review, we randomly sampled from \textbf{twelve} distinct datasets (Table~\ref{tab:data-tax-details}).

+Similar to~\cite{wang2024ceb}, we apply minor adaptations to incorporate a subset of datasets that were originally designed to evaluate bias in model generation.
+While most of our twelve datasets were constructed for bias detection tasks, some resources (e.g., StereoSet, BBQ, CrowS-Pairs) were created to assess whether models generate biased outputs.
+Nevertheless, these datasets inherently contain textual instances that encode social biases.
+We repurpose them to evaluate whether LLMs can detect such biases.

-Since some datasets were originally designed for evaluating generative biases, we applied minor adaptations similar to~\cite{wang2024ceb}.
-For StereoSet, we concatenate the context with the stereotype options.
-For BBQ, we construct text instances by pairing disambiguated contexts with answers.
-For CrowS-Pairs, we retain only the “more biased” sentences.
-For SBIC, we derive a single label using the majority vote across annotators.
-For ToxiGen, we label texts as biased only when human annotator scores indicate bias.
+For inclusion in our benchmark, we adapt these datasets as follows: for StereoSet, we concatenate the context and stereotype fields into a single text instance; for BBQ, we construct inputs by pairing disambiguated contexts with their corresponding answers; for CrowS-Pairs, we use only the “more biased” sentence in each pair as the biased instance (we disregard the ``less biased'' sentence since they may be biased or unbiased); for SBIC, we adopt the majority-vote label derived from the annotator judgments already provided in the dataset~\cite{sap2020social}; and for ToxiGen, we label an instance as biased only when the dataset’s human annotator scores indicate bias.
+We provide more discussion in the Appendix.

+As shown in Table~\ref{tab:data-examples-small}, several datasets also contain explicitly labeled unbiased examples.
+This ensures that models cannot rely on the mere presence of identity terms as a proxy for bias, but must instead distinguish between neutral references and genuinely biased content.

+Our taxonomy and dataset coverage considers a \emph{broad range of harmful content types} encoding different social harms~\cite{blodgett-etal-2020-language}, including: i) \textit{Stereotype descriptions} that stereotype, misrepresent, or disparage identities, ii) \textit{Occupation–gender associations} that stereotype, erase, or exclude gender identities, and \textit{Hate or toxic content} targeting demographics through toxicity, derogation, or dehumanization.
+However, by centering on the detection of targeted \emph{demographic axes}, we enable systematically characterizing which demographic identities are harmed, allow for the analysis of multi-axis cases, and avoid potential content-nature-labeling inconsistencies~\cite{fortuna2020toxic} across datasets.